DavidGilson24/Quasar/README.md

 ## Contributing
 Contributions to Quasar are welcome!
 Please refer to our contributing guidelines for how to propose improvements or report issues.

-## License
-Quasar is licensed under [license name], which allows for open and collaborative development.

 ## Contact
 For more information, questions, or feedback, please contact [your contact information].